-David Brooks is a frequent commentator on NPR's All Things Considered and The Diane Rehm Show.
+David Brooks is a frequent commentator on NPR's All Things Considered, and appeared frequently on The Diane Rehm Show.

 Brooks' column on the op-ed page of The New York Times launched in September 2003.
-He has been a senior editor at The Weekly Standard, a contributing editor at Newsweek and the Atlantic Monthly, and he is currently a commentator on The Newshour with Jim Lehrer.
+He has been a senior editor at The Weekly Standard, a contributing editor at Newsweek and the Atlantic Monthly, and is a commentator on The PBS Newshour.
 He is the author of Bobos In Paradise: The New Upper Class and How They Got There and On Paradise Drive: How We Live Now (And Always Have) in the Future Tense, both published by Simon & Schuster.

 Brooks joined The Weekly Standard at its inception in September 1995, having worked at The Wall Street Journal for the previous nine years.
 His last post at the Journal was as op-ed editor.
 Prior to that, he was posted in Brussels, covering Russia, the Middle East, South Africa, and European affairs.
 His first post at the Journal was as editor of the book review section, and he filled in for five months as the Journal's movie critic.